Some $71 billion of Japanese coal assets at risk from cheaper renewables

 Coal-fired power generation is a major contributor to carbon dioxide and other pollutants that contribute to global warming, which is causing heat waves, rising sea levels, droughts and other extreme weather events.

-The Japanese government has said renewables should be the main source of power and the country should aim to be carbon-neutral as soon as possible after 2050, to meet the Paris global climate agreement.
+The Japanese government has said renewables should be a main source of power and the country should aim to be carbon-neutral as soon as possible after 2050, to meet the Paris global climate agreement.

 However, the Fukushima nuclear plant disaster in 2011 and shutdown of Japan’s reactors increased its fossil fuel import dependence to nearly 95% in 2016, from 80% in 2010, and resulted in carbon emissions from power generation rising by a quarter, according to the International Energy Agency.